crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 Windows is unaffected and keeps using `IOCP`.

-In case of performance regression or other issues, you can switch back to the legacy event loop implementation with the compile-time flag `-Deventloop=libevent`.

 Dropping `libevent` removes an external runtime dependency from Crystal programs.

 ## Caveats

 In some cases the new implementation may cause issues.
-If you're affected, we recommend falling back to `libevent` with `-Deventloop=libevent`.
+You can switch back to the old event loop implementation with the compile-time flag `-Deventloop=libevent`.

-We are aware of some scenarios but believe they are quite rare and should not hinder general availability of this new feature.
+We are aware of some potential regressions but believe they are quite rare and should not hinder general availability of this new feature.
 Exposure through nightly builds should help us gather more usage data to assess whether there are any more noteworthy implications we have not been aware of.

 ### Timers and Timeouts